Ironmen look to rebound from first loss

 “We are talented,” Dennis said.
 “I’m not sure we believe it, yet.
 Once we do, we’re going to be dangerous team.”

-The issue will be if the Blue Jays can attack downfield like Loyalsock quarterback Tyler Gee and his receivers led by Rian Glunk did last week.
+The difference could be whether the Blue Jays can attack downfield the way Loyalsock quarterback Tyler Gee and his receivers, led by Rian Glunk, did last week.

-Shaud and Lucas Welkom have split time at quarterback.
+Shaud and Lucas Welkom have split time at quarterback for Central.
 Welkom leads the team in passing yards, but neither has thrown for 100 yards in a game this season.

-The two teams played a tight 16-10 game won by the Ironmen last year that ended in controversy, and with that upcoming schedule, Brennan knows Danville can ill-afford another slow start.